 Entering the classroom of my new school I try to look calm, casual, and cool.
-I’m a little apprehensive while thinking, 'Maybe selecting this school out of those in Frederick wasn’t such a good idea?'
-All the other students are seated and I’ve a choice of five empty desks.
-Applying my usual rule of being hidden in open view I head for the only vacant desk in the front row; it’s the second desk from the window and right in front of the teacher’s desk.
+I’m a little apprehensive while thinking, Maybe selecting this school out of all the schools in Frederick wasn’t such a good idea?
+All the other students are seated, and I’ve a choice of five empty desks.
+Applying my usual rule of being hidden in open view I head for the only vacant desk in the front row: it’s the second desk from the window, and right in front of the teacher’s desk.
 The fact a nice looking red-haired girl is in the window seat of the front row makes it a very easy choice to make.

-The next bell signals the start of lunch at noon, so I head for the school cafeteria and buy a lunch of two salad sandwiches with a fruit juice.
+The next bell signals the start of lunch at noon, so I head for the school cafeteria where I buy a lunch of two salad sandwiches with a fruit juice.
 Looking around I see plenty of empty seats guarded with ‘keep away’ glares from the few people already at the tables.
 The only non-hostile table is one at the back wall with the red-haired girl sitting by herself.
 So I walk over, and ask, “Mind if I join you for lunch?”

 She glances up, shrugs, and says, “Why not!
-It’ll make a nice change, until someone tells you I’m the school pariah as my mother isn’t rich.
+It’ll make a nice change, until someone tells you I’m the school pariah since my mother isn’t rich.
 I only get to come here because her employer pays for me to, and having me go to the same school their kids go to makes the transport easy on them; just the one car.
 The fees mean nothing to them.”

-Pleased with her attitude I laugh, “I was the school pariah at my last school because my mother was seen as rich due to owning a business.
-So far I prefer to be with the nice pariahs than the not nice accepted crowd.
-I think the rest will class me with you because my Dad works for a living.
+Pleased with her attitude I laugh, “I was the school pariah at my last school because my mother was seen as rich, due to owning a business.
+So far I prefer to be with the nice pariahs than with the not nice accepted crowd.
+I think the rest will class me with you, because my Dad works for a living.
 Oh, he’s well paid, but he can’t afford the fees to send me here.
 I’m only here because I chose this school on the advice of a friend who went here fifteen years ago, and he has some family here now.”

 She gives me a questioning look while saying, “I’m Kathleen, Kath to my friends.
 Please call me Kath.
 If your Dad can’t afford to pay the fees, how come you’re here, then?”